rweather/interprogram/doc/reference.md

     TAKE X, MULTIPLY BY A, & B, & C, & D

 "&" means "repeat the last statement with a new operand".
-In English, the above code reads natually as "take X, multiply by A and B and C and D".
+In English, the above code reads naturally as "take X, multiply by A and B and C and D".
 Also note the use of comma as a statement separator, which is more natural in English than a semi-colon.